-The amount, size and properties of windows are affecting greatly to heat losses in buildings.
-Thus, careful design of windows must be done.
-First of all, heat losses in windows can be decreased by increasing the thickness of the window, installing more than one glazed layers and letting air gaps between the layers (or some insulation gas).
-Moreover, the use of shutters and blind shades affect to the heat conductivity of windows.
+The amount, size and properties of windows affect greatly the heat loss in buildings.
+Therefore, careful design of windows must be done.
+Heat losses through windows can be decreased by increasing the thickness of the window, installing more than one glazed layers and letting air gaps between the layers (or some insulation gas).
+The use of shutters and blind shades also affect the heat conductivity of windows.
 It is also considerable that window frames and other structures can conduct substantial amount of heat, especially in older buildings.
-(Seppänen & Seppänen, Rakennusten sisäilmasto ja LVI-tekniikka., 2004)
+(Seppänen & Seppänen 2004)

-Energy efficient windows should also have a coating, which allows the entering of short-wave solar radiation in to the building.
+Energy efficient windows should also have a coating, which allows the entering of short-wave solar radiation to the building.
 In proportion, glazed area should be designed so that it absorbs and reflects long wave radiation from building interiors, decreasing the overall heat loss through windows.
 Heat loss through window frames must be also taken into account.
 (Turner & Doty, 2007)